MayoCalc / Blog / Everyday

 What is the average ring size for a woman?

 The average ring size for women in the US is 6 to 7.
 For engagement rings specifically, 5.5 to 6.5 is the most common range.
-If you are buying a surprise ring and have no way to measure, size 6 is a safe starting point for most women.
+If you're buying a surprise ring and have no way to measure, size 6 is a safe starting point for most women.

 Can I measure ring size with a tape measure?

 Yes, if the tape measure has millimeter markings.
 Wrap it snugly around the base of your finger and read the circumference directly.
 A flexible fabric tape measure works best.
-Avoid using stiff metal tape measures as they will not conform to your finger.
+Avoid using stiff metal tape measures as they won't conform to your finger.

 Do ring sizes change with age?

 Yes.
 Fingers tend to get slightly larger with age due to changes in body composition and joint size.
 Weight gain or loss also affects finger size.
-It is a good idea to re-measure every few years, especially before a major ring purchase.
+It's a good idea to re-measure every few years, especially before a major ring purchase.

 How do I secretly measure my partner's ring size?